Wednesday, December 15, 2004

 Holland Cotter reviewed the ''Gauguin Tahiti'' exhibit in the New York

-on Friday, March 5, 2004.
+Times on Friday, March 5, 2004.
 His article, "Gauguin's Paradise: Only Part Tahitian And All a Fantasy" continues the schizophrenic look at Gauguin's life and art.
 "Dreadful man" and potent visual artist.
 To understand Gauguin the bully and opportunist, he suggests reading Nancy Mowll Mathews's ''Paul Gauguin: An Erotic Life,'' published by Yale University in 2001.

 Although Gauguin painted an illusion of a Tahiti that did not exist, Cotter praises his use of color, rhythm, originality, and his ability to portray deep mysteries.
 The show is a must see.
 Cotter's descriptions are lush.